KauzClay/docs-tap/upgrading.hbs.md

 # Upgrade Tanzu Application Platform

-This topic tells you how to upgrade Tanzu Application Platform (commonly known as TAP) installation.
+This topic tells you how to upgrade your Tanzu Application Platform (commonly known as TAP) installation.

 You can perform a fresh install of Tanzu Application Platform by following the instructions in [Installing Tanzu Application Platform](install-intro.md).